influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/language/lexical-elements.md

 ## Numeric literals

 Numeric literals may be integers or floating point values.
-Literals have arbitrary precision and will be coerced to a specific type when used.
+Literals have arbitrary precision and are coerced to a specific type when used.

 The following coercion rules apply to numeric literals:

 * An integer literal can be coerced to an "int", "uint", or "float" type,
-* A float literal can be coerced to a "float" type,
+* A float literal can be coerced to a "float" type.
 * An error will occur if the coerced type cannot represent the literal value.